aureleoules/English-Blog/_posts/2016-12-7-trip-in-london.md

 The jewels were gorgeous!

-Then, we finally went back to the hotel and packed our things.
+Then, we finally returned to the hotel and packed our things.
 A taxi took us to the **London Pancras International** station to come back home in France!
 We found this trip extraordinary and we will, **without a doubt**, do it again with our children this time!

 <small><i>Written by Aurélien PETIT & Aurèle OULES.</i></small>